EkinKarabulut/Cifar10/README.md

 * **Simplified infrastructure management**: The integration abstracts away the complexity of Kubernetes, making it easier for data scientists to run their experiments without requiring specialist knowledge in infrastructure management.

 ## Demo Overview
-This demo showcases the seamless integration of Run:ai and WandB with Cifar10 classification.
+This demo showcases the seamless integration of Run:ai and WandB with Cifar10 classification in comparison to traditional Kubernetes setup.
 Cifar10 is a dataset of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 The objective is to classify the images into their respective classes using deep learning algorithms.

 ## Setup without Run:ai